 (2) Pre-stressing strand or bar may be used as tension elements and shall comply with the relevant standards for prestressing steel.

-NOTE 1: The National Annex can specify relevant standards for prestressing steel.
+NOTE 1 The National Annex can specify relevant standards for prestressing steel.

-NOTE 2: The harmonized product standard prEN 10138 for prestressing steels is currently under development
+NOTE 2 The harmonized product standard prEN 10138 for prestressing steels is currently under development

-NOTE 3: Not all grades in prEN 10138 are suitable or commercially available.
+NOTE 3 Not all grades in prEN 10138 are suitable or commercially available.
 Typical prestressing steel grades used as tension elements that comply with this standard are given in Annex F (informative).

 (3) Prestressed grouted anchors, including tendon anchorage assemblies and tendon coupler assemblies, suitable for design of anchors in accordance with this Eurocode should have a suitable European technical product specification for use in geotechnical structures.